kishaprudente/madagascar/README.md

 ## Usage

-- Chirrup is a progressive web app (PWA) deployed on Heroku.
+- chirrup! is a progressive web app (PWA) deployed on Heroku.
 - Deployed: https://chirrup-app.herokuapp.com/

 Create a user account to get started.